euvl/vue-js-grid/README.md

 Plugin does **NOT** modify the source data array.

 1. Every time permutation is performed you will get a new sorted array in event (`items`).
-2. The same works for removing elements, you will get a new "cleaned" array in your `@remove` event handler.
+2. The same applies to removing elements, you will get a new "cleaned" array in your `@remove` event handler.
 3. Currently there is no way to extend data array after event handling.
 But hopefully I'll come up with a clean way to do it in nearest future.

 ### Props